← Gallery Laplacian segmentation — song structure via spectral clustering

-laplacian_segmentation — McFee & Ellis (2014) spectral clustering, the REAL method
+laplacian_segmentation — McFee & Ellis (2014), the REAL method

 beat_track → beat-synchronous feature.chroma_stft + feature.mfcc stack → segment.laplacianSegmentation(k) = recurrence affinity → time-lag median filter → normalized graph Laplacian (linalg.laplacian) → symmetric eigensolver (linalg.eigh) → cluster.kmeans.
 Its superpower over the agglomerative sibling: a section that RETURNS later gets the SAME label even across a gap — contiguous clustering can never express that.